-Currently, this once famous city within the limits of St. Clair County has become known nationwide as a trouble community as the East St Louis ghetto has created a reputation from East St Louis gangs to East St Louis crime and corruption.
+This once famous city within the limits of St. Clair County, Illinois has become known nationwide for being a trouble community as the East St Louis ghetto has created a reputation from East St Louis gangs to East St Louis crime and corruption.

-Originally, African-Americans moved into East St Louis between the early and mid-1900s for jobs in the railroads, factories and businesses along the river.
+Originally, African-Americans moved into East St Louis between the early and mid-1900s for the many employment opportunities in the railroads, factories and businesses along the river.

 Upon their arrival, many African-Americans would experience much racial tension and jealousy that led to one of the country’s worst race riots, during the year of 1917.

-East St Louis gangs came about as Chicago gangs of the Vice Lords and the Gangster Disciples were introduced into the city, eventually given the city a reputation of one of the most dangerous places in the country with large amounts of East St Louis crime.
+Years later, East St Louis gangs came into the mix as Chicago gangs of the Vice Lords and the Gangster Disciples were introduced into the city, eventually given the city a reputation of one of the most dangerous places as East St Louis crime was running rampant.

-With the lack of opportunities and drugs thriving in the urban communities of St. Clair County, the East St Louis ghetto gained a number of negative labels with East St Louis crime creating labels of the “Murder Capitol” or the “Most Dangerous City”.
+With the lack of opportunities and drugs thriving in the urban communities of St. Clair County, the East St Louis ghetto gained a number of negative labels with East St Louis crime creating the terms of the “Murder Capitol” or the “Most Dangerous City”.

-As the streets became active, with the rise of East St Louis gangs and the increase of East St Louis crime, many neighborhoods began to build there on reputation.
+As the streets became active, with the rise of East St Louis gangs and the increase of East St Louis crime, many neighborhoods began to build reputations for themselves.

-Reputable ‘hoods of the East St Louis ghetto include the South End and the JDS Projects, the Gomperz, Haymoes (15th and Lynch), Da Hole (Norman Owens Projects), Deuce9 or State Street’s Edgemont and Parkside.
+These reputable ‘hoods of the East St Louis ghetto include the South End and the JDS Projects, the Gomperz, Haymoes (15th and Lynch), Da Hole (Norman Owens Projects), Deuce9 or State Street’s Tre Block, Edgemont and Parkside.

-Outside of East St Louis, other communities of St Clair County are in Washington Park, Centreville, Alorton, Brooklyn, Madison and Cahokia.
+Outside of the actual city of East St Louis, other ‘hoods within the streets of St Clair County’s Metro East are in the sections of Washington Park, Centreville, Alorton, Brooklyn, Madison and Cahokia.

-These areas of the East St Louis ghetto has ‘hoods like the Veltz (Roosevelt Projects), the Fireworkz Projects (Ernest Smith) or Parkfield Terrace off of Camp Jackson.
+These areas of the East St Louis ghetto has ‘hoods like the Greystone Projects, the Veltz (Roosevelt Projects), the Fireworkz Projects (Ernest Smith), Parkfield Terrace and many centered around streets like Bunkum Road, Bond Avenue or Camp Jackson.

-Currently, East St. Louis and sections of St. Clair County has become very dilapidated with 18% of the people in St Clair County living in poverty mostly reside in the East St Louis ghetto, Washington Park and Centreville areas.
+Currently, East St. Louis and certain sections of St. Clair County have become much dilapidated as the 18% of people in St Clair County that live in poverty mostly reside in the East St Louis ghetto, as well the Washington Park and Centreville areas.

-Along with poverty, East St Louis crime of the corruption with the local police and politicians has led to state and federal agents to help police the community and also police the local police departments and public officials.
+Along with poverty, East St Louis crime and corruption with the local police and politicians has led to state and federal agents to help police the community and also police the local police departments and public officials.

-The community and the people of the East St Louis has for long had a reputation as being a part of town that consists of large amount of drugs, violence, corruption and poverty, which seems to be only the way people outside of the community view East St. Louis.
+The people of East St Louis have for long lived in an environment that has a reputation consisted with drugs, violence, corruption, and poverty, which seems to be the only opinion and view of East St. Louis.